 Consistent with HCD guidelines, the review of existing and proposed multifamily projects within a zone or particular area helps to identify the realistic density that can be anticipated for potential development.
 To determine realistic capacity assumptions for each zone, the City surveyed recent projects since 2016 to identify the average densities that have recently been achieved in each zone.
-See Table 12-34 for recent development trends and related project densities, as well as Table 12-35 for affordable housing development trends.
+See Table 12-3440 for recent development trends and related project densities, as well as Table 12-3542 for affordable housing development trends.

 In the R-2 zone, projects have occurred at between 74 and 100 percent of maximum capacity, with projects in more recent years occurring closer to maximum density.
 As such, all R-2 sites are conservatively assumed to develop at 85 percent of maximum capacity.
 For the R-3 Zone, in the zoning development standards (Land Use Code Section 9.12.040.050[4] - Table of Development Density R-3 Zone), a sliding scale limits the number of maximum units based on the size of lot, a practice known as graduated zoning that encourages lot consolidation but can limit development on smaller sites.
 This provision was identified as a constraining factor for reducing the overall density in the R-3 Zone.
 Program 17 of this Housing Element indicates that the City will remove the sliding scale density limit and establish a reasonable minimum lot size in the R-3 zone.
 As a result of this program, sites in the R-3 Zone are assumed to develop at 85 percent of maximum capacity, taking into account the removal of this constraint.
-For mixed use designations, development trends vary by lot size.
-As such, properties that are less than half an acre in size are assumed to develop at 75 percent of maximum capacity, while sites over half an acre in size are conservatively assumed to develop at 95 percent of maximum capacity (the average density of surveyed projects was 183 percent, due to density bonuses on larger sites).
-In essence, the larger the property, the more likely the development will meet or exceed the maximum density allowance.
-Additionally, with larger projects, developers have more flexibility in using the density bonus program (although density bonus units are not assumed as part of this analysis).

-2 SCAG estimates an affordability breakdown of ADUs in the Orange County subregion as follows: 15% extremely low-income, 10% very low-income, 43% low-income, 30% moderate-income, and 2% above moderate-income.
+3 SCAG estimates an affordability breakdown of ADUs in the Orange County subregion as follows: 15% extremely low-income, 10% very low-income, 43% low-income, 30% moderate-income, and 2% above moderate-income.
 6th Cycle Housing Element Update Technical Assistance - ADU Affordability Analysis, August 27, 2020.